West Career and Technical Academy: Clubs and activities

 WCTA offers several career and technical student organizations (CTSOs), including DECA, FBLA, Skills USA, FFA, and HOSA.
 There are no NIAA sports teams.
 The school is also home to Key Club and UNICEF club chapters, and offers honors societies, including National Honor Society (NHS), Mu Alpha Theta, Tri-M, and Spanish Honor Society (SHH).

-WCTA competes in the FIRST Robotics Competition as Team 7183, as "W.A.R.".
+WCTA competes in the FIRST Robotics Competition as Team 7183 "W.A.R.", and in the VEX V5 Robotics Competition as Teams 89135A-E.

-WCTA is home to a multitude of other clubs started by students with the assistance of faculty and classmates, including clubs like Mock Trial, Speech and Debate, K-Pop Club, and Architecture Club.
+WCTA is home to a multitude of other clubs started by students with the assistance of faculty and classmates, including clubs like Mock Trial, Speech and Debate, K-Pop Club, Earth Club, and Architecture Club.

 WCTA is also home to a competitive Cybersecurity Club.
 This club competes in national competitions such as CyberPatriot, National Cyber League, (NCL), among others.
 Many CyberPatriot teams from West CTA have scored highly nationwide and the club as placed 7th, 8th and 12th nationwide, respectively, in the past 3 Spring NCL Challenges.